nrfconnect/sdk-nrf/samples/nrf5340/empty_app_core/README.rst

 Testing
 =======

+To test the sample, complete the following steps:

-1. Program this sample to the application core.
+1. Program the sample to the application core.
 #.
 Program Zephyr's :ref:`zephyr:blinky-sample` sample to the network core.
 #.
 Observe the LEDs on the kit.

 Dependencies
 ************

-This sample uses the following `nrfx`_ dependencies:
+This sample has the following `nrfx`_ dependencies:

 * ``nrfx/nrf.h``
 * ``nrfx/nrfx.h``